 Apply a Transdermal Gel

-As as alternative, Lee suggests applying a transdermal non-steroidal anti-inflammatory drug (NSAID), called diclofenac.
+As an alternative, Lee suggests applying a transdermal non-steroidal anti-inflammatory drug (NSAID), called diclofenac.
 This medicine has only recently become available without a prescription and is now available over-the-counter.
-Transdermal application bypasses the GI system, and lets you treat the pain focally.
+Transdermal application bypasses the GI system and lets you treat the pain focally.